 What Causes a Frozen Shoulder?

 This condition typically develops when a person experiences pain in their shoulder, which causes them to stop using the joint as they normally would.
+Think this may be because of problems around your home?
+Contact Plumbing Henry County for more info.
 Look no further for an asphalt driveway contractor today.
 Dumpster Trailer Rental in San Mateo County has you covered.
 It can also be the result of an injury to the shoulder joint, or a side effect of a chronic health condition, such as diabetes or arthritis.

 Those who are at an increased risk of developing a frozen shoulder include: